 In January 1971, the FB-111A achieved initial operational capability with the 509th Bomb Wing (393 and 715 Squadrons) based at Pease AFB in New Hampshire.
 After many difficulties, the 509th was finally declared fully combat-ready in October of 1971.
 The 380th Strategic Aerospace Wing (528 and 529 Squadrons, plus the 4007th Combat Crew Training Squadron) at Plattsburg AFB in New York became combat ready in 1972.
 These were the only two SAC wings to receive the FB-111A.

 The FB-111A could carry two AGM-69A SRAMs in the internal weapons bay along with two more on the inner underwing pylons.
 Typically, four 600-US gallon drop tanks were carried on the outermost underwing pylons, although the SRAMS carried underneath the innermost underwing pylons could be replaced by another pair of 600-gallon drop tanks, bringing the total number of drop tanks to six.
+In addition, fuel tanks could be installed inside the weapons bay.
+Two conformal fuel tanks could be installed, with the left side carrying 285 gallons and the right side carrying 300 gallons, for a total of 585 gallons.
 The non-swiveling outer pylons are intended for subsonic flight only and are jettisoned when wing sweep exceeds 26 degrees.
 Alternatively, up to 24 750-pound conventional bombs could be carried externally.
 The FB-111A could also carry six gravity nuclear weapons or a B77 nuclear bomb.
 A total offensive load of 35,500 pounds could be carried.

 The FB-111A carries the APQ-144 forward-looking attack radar, which was derived from the APQ-113 of the F-111A.
 It adds a beacon mode, a photo recording capability, and a north-oriented display.